 What Is Wrongful Death in a Nursing Home?

-If a nursing home resident dies from neglect or abuse, their death may be considered wrongful.
 A wrongful death means your loved one would still be alive had they received proper medical care and not suffered abuse or neglect.

-Wrongful death in nursing homes can stem from many different causes, some of which are harder to spot than others.
+A wrongful death in nursing home facilities can stem from many different causes, some of which are harder to spot than others.

 - Broken bones